- Accessibility Review

 Furthermore, implementing the recommendations from an Accessibility Review sends a signal to external parties that your organization is taking steps to ensure its digital content meets the requirements of the Americans with Disabilities Act (ADA).

-Because every organization has different needs, The Paciello Group offers four types of Accessibility Reviews.
+Because every organization has different needs, The Paciello Group offers three types of Accessibility Reviews.
 Click on the option below that best suits your organization’s needs.

 Comprehensive Accessibility Review

 Our accessibility engineers will assess a sample of your website – pages that represent the breadth of different templates, content, and user experiences present on your site – and use a combination of manual and assistive technology testing to identify Web Content Accessibility Guidelines (WCAG) failures and user barriers.